Arrow BOOK

 Overview

-Vertebroplasty is used to treat certain types of vertebral compression fractures most commonly caused by osteoporosis trauma or occasionally tumours.
-By injecting medical grade cement into the affected vertebra the procedure aims to stabilise the bone and reduce movement at the fracture site which may help ease pain.
+Vertebroplasty is used to treat certain types of vertebral compression fractures, most commonly caused by osteoporosis, trauma, or occasionally tumours.
+By injecting medical grade cement into the affected vertebra, vertebroplasty aims to stabilise the bone and reduce movement at the fracture site, which may help ease pain.

 Who This Treatment Helps